 Once you enable the conditional access policy, users will be forced to enroll the next time they use an app protected with the policy.
 If you enable a policy requiring MFA for all users on all cloud apps, this action could cause headaches for your users and your helpdesk.
 The recommendation is to ask users to register authentication methods beforehand using the registration portal at https://aka.ms/mfasetup.
 Many organizations find that creating posters, table cards, and email messages helps drive adoption.

 Sign in to the Azure portal using a global administrator account.

 Before enabling Azure Multi-Factor Authentication, your organization must determine what verification options they allow.
 For the purpose of this exercise, you enable call to phone and text message to phone as they are generic options that most are able to use.
 More information regarding authentication methods, and their usage, can be found in the article, What are authentication methods?

-Under verification options, check the following boxes for methods available to users
+Under verification options, check all of the boxes for methods available to users.

 Create conditional access policy

 - Sign in to the Azure portal using a global administrator account.